carbform/meteo_adsb/README.md

 ![Bengaluru](bengaluru.png)

-An app that plots the vertical atmospheric structure as plots between Altitude and Temperature, Altitude vs. wind speed, and Altitude vs. Wind Direction using data collected from the [dump1090-fa](https://www.flightaware.com/adsb/piaware/install) ADSB decoder.
+ Plots the vertical atmospheric structure as plots between Altitude and Temperature and Altitude vs. wind speed using aircraft data collected from the [dump1090-fa](https://www.flightaware.com/adsb/piaware/install) ADSB decoder.
 The calculations are similar to those used in the [tar1090](https://github.com/wiedehopf/tar1090) package.

 Reads the JSON data from `dump1090-fa/history_xx.json` files and calculates the following meteorologic parameters: